radon-h2020/radon-ide/radon-menu_v0.0.3/README.md

 ### 0.0.2

 The CI process of a CSAR is managed by a Jenkins job.
 The user can upload the CSAR on the Template Library and trigger a Jenkins job which will manage the deployment process of the CSAR interacting with the Orchestrator.

+### 0.0.3

+The plugin has been updated to to configure and trigger CI/CD pipelines on a Jenkins platform.